 Get a sample configured with your account settings or check it out on Github.

 How to implement it

 Get Your Application Keys

-When you signed up for Auth0, you created a new application.
+When you signed up for Auth0, a new application was created for you, or you could have created a new one.

-You will need some details about this application to communicate with Auth0.
-You can get them from the Application Settings in the Auth0 dashboard.
+You will need some details about that application to communicate with Auth0.
+You can get these details from the Application Settings section in the Auth0 dashboard.

 You need the following information:

 - Client ID

 The Callback URL of your application is the URL where Auth0 will redirect to after the user has authenticated in order for the OpenID Connect middleware to complete the authentication process.

 You will need to add this URL to the list of Allowed URLs for your application.
 The Callback URL for the seed project is